warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 For more flexibility when working with the results obtained from a full text query, you can supply the `bookmark` value as part of the request body.
 Using the `bookmark` enables you to specify which page of results you require.

-<aside class="warning">The actual `bookmark` value is very long, so the examples here are truncated for reasons of clarity.</aside>
+The actual `bookmark` value is very long, so the examples here are truncated for reasons of clarity.

 > Searching for a specific document within the database: